dr-a-r/Sentiment-Analysis-NLP/README.md

-# Twitter-Sentiment-Analysis---NLP
+# Sentiment-Analysis---NLP
-Twitter Sentiment Analysis Project using NLP
+Sentiment analysis of Tweets using NLP methods.